 - Las Vegas South Premium Outlet – 140 stores of household and designer brands.
 Stores include: Under Armour, Calvin Klein, Vans, Movado, Michael Kors, and many more.

-Find out more about Outlet Shopping in Las Vegas in our article here.
+Find out more about Outlet Shopping in our article here.

 Cool Las Vegas Restaurants